-- Kathy Wright, Administrative Assistant, Sr.: Kathy is who you should contact if you need to get key card access and/or sign out a key.
+- Kathy Wright, Program Manager, Geosciences: Kathy is who you should contact if you need to get key card access and/or sign out a key.
 She is also a good source for questions about travel reimbursement or if you need to be enrolled in a course that requires department permission.
 Kathy is the person you turn your time-card in to and ask to schedule a room for your defense/proposal.

 - Michelle Gates, Administrative Assistant II: Michelle is who you should contact if you need to sign out a key to a specific room or laboratory.
-She is also a good source for questions pertaining to graduate applications, the department website or social media accounts.
+She is also a good source for questions pertaining to scheduling a visit, graduate applications, the department website or social media accounts.